 Like so many things, this doesn't have to be the case.

-The kerb shown here is one of many "forgiving" 45 degree kerbs in use in Assen.
+The kerb shown here is one of many "forgiving" angled kerbs in use in Assen.
 These kerbs make it possible to cross from the cycle path to the pedestrian path without falling from your bike.
 They reduce the risk of injury due to a lapse of concentration.

 The video demonstrates how you can ride up and down the kerb without losing control of your bike.